PritenMakwana44/matte-black/README.md

 The purpose of this website was to give tech lovers a place to share posts about their tech and aesthetic looking pictures of their tech setups.
 Along with this the agenda was to build a community where like minded tech enthusiats can come togther to discuss and share their favourite tech.

+The application was built on HTML, CSS, Javascript, React.js, Bootstrap and Django REST Framework.

 ## UX

 ### User Stories and Agile